biocore/cmi-workshops/docs/qiita-create-study.rst

 Getting CMI Workshop example data
 ---------------------------------

-There are 2 separate data sets made available to you - *processing dataset* containing raw sequencing files which we will process to generate information about the identity and relative amounts of microbes in our samples (n=14), and *analysis dataset* which contains more pre-processed samples (n=30) which we will use for statistical analyses.
+There are two separate example datasets made available to you - a *processing dataset* containing raw sequencing files which we will process to generate information about the identity and relative amounts of microbes in our samples (n=14), and an *analysis dataset* which contains a unique set of pre-processed samples (n=30) which we will use for statistical and community analyses.

-Processing example data
+Processing dataset
 ~~~~~~~~~~~~~~~~~~~~~~~
-You can `download example data <https://github.com/biocore/cmi-workshops/blob/master/docs/example_data/qiita-files.zip?raw=true>`__ directly from GitHub.
+You can download `the processing dataset <https://github.com/biocore/cmi-workshops/blob/master/docs/example_data/qiita-files.zip?raw=true>`__ directly from GitHub.
-These files contain both 16S rRNA microbiome data for 14 skin microbiome samples.
-It is a subset of data which we will use later for analysis.
+These files contain 16S rRNA microbiome data for 14 human skin samples.
+It is a subset of data that we will use later for analysis.
 Real sequencing data can be tens of gigabytes in size!

 The files are:

+   * CMI_workshop_lane1_S1_L001_R1_001.fastq.gz   # 16S sequences - forward reads
-   * CMI_workshop_lane1_S1_L001_*_001.fastq.gz    # 16S sequences - forward (R1) and reverse (R2) reads and barcodes (I1)
+   * CMI_workshop_lane1_S1_L001_R2_001.fastq.gz   # 16S sequences - reverse reads
+   * CMI_workshop_lane1_S1_L001_I1_001.fastq.gz   # 16S sequences - barcodes
    * sample_info.txt                              # The sample information file
-   * prep_information_16S.txt                     # The prep information file
+   * prep_info_16S.txt                            # The preparation information file

-Analysis example data
+Analysis dataset
 ~~~~~~~~~~~~~~~~~~~~~
-Example data which you can use for analysis is available to you directly on Qiita.
+Example data that you can use for analysis are available to you directly on Qiita.
 You don't need to download anything to your hard drive.
-Instructions how to access this data are provided in the analysis `tutorial <http://cmi-workshop.readthedocs.io/en/latest/qiita-16S-analysis.html>`__.
+Instructions how to access these data are provided in the `analysis tutorial <http://cmi-workshop.readthedocs.io/en/latest/qiita-16S-analysis.html>`__.

 Setting up Qiita
 ----------------